woramone/Active-Directory-Project/README.md

 ```
 - Now we go to Windows 11, rename to "Target-Win11"
 - Set static IP address according to our diagram
+> IP address 192.168.100.50
+> Subnet mask 255.255.255.0
+> Default gateway 192.168.100.1

+- Go to Splunk website and download "Splunk Universal Forwarder" for windows 11
+> [!NOTE]
+> The details on install Splunk and Sysmon, follow along <a href="https://www.youtube.com/watch?v=uXRxoPKX65Q">HERE</a> from 12.50 minutes

+- We have to install and configure Windows Server with both Splunk&Sysmon
+> Computer name: ADDC-01
+> IP address: 192.168.100.40
+> Subnet mask: 255.255.255.0
+> Default gateway: 192.168.100.1

+- If we have everything set correctly, we should see 2 hosts when we search on Splunk 192.168.100.22:8000 > Search & report > index="endpoint"